drgarcia1986/simple-settings/README.rst

     >>> settings.SOME_CONF
     bar

+Keep in mind that this only modifies the settings during runtime, and any modifications using configure will be lost on program exit.

 ..

-    If your use ``dynamic settings`` the *configure* method update setting value in dynamic storage too.
+    If you're using ``dynamic settings`` the *configure* method will update the setting value in dynamic storage as well.

 Types of settings
 -----------------